 American Airlines revolutionized the traditional booking system that relied on paper records.
 Partnering with IBM, American Airlines developed an electronic reservation system in 1960 to increase booking efficiency and streamline the booking process.

 Westin was the first company from the hospitality sector to adopt the electronic booking system in 1970.
-Global Distribution System came into existence when electronic booking systems from Europe and North America joined hands in 1992.
+The Global Distribution System came into existence when electronic booking systems from Europe and North America joined hands in 1992.

 How does GDS work in travel?

 The computerized platform of the Global Distribution System enables bookings of hotels, flights, and tours.
 Travel and hospitality suppliers pay administrative charges to the service provider of the GDS reservation system.
-These charges are justifiable as they can achieve extensive exposure of their services and products across myriad Online Travel Agencies and other travel bookers.
+These charges are justifiable as they can achieve extensive exposure of their services and products across myriad online travel agencies and other travel bookers.

 online-travel-agency

-GDS system for travel agents connects travel agencies to travel inventories by linking vendors for booking transportation and accommodation with the help of live information.
+GDS system for travel bookers connects travel agencies to travel inventories by linking vendors for booking transportation and accommodation with the help of live information.
 Dynamic pricing and automatic inventory updates help book travel with real-time information on availability and pricing.

 Suggested Read: How Do Small Business Travel Agency Add Value To Business Travel